WebAssembly/wasi-threads/README.md

 length of a TLS memory region.
 The host WebAssembly engine will treat this argument as an opaque pointer &mdash; it should not introspect these language-specific details.
-In C, e.g., the start function should be a static trampoline-like wrapper (`wasilibc_thread_start`) that reads the actual user start function out of the start argument and calls this after doing some TLS bookkeeping (this is not different than how C starts threads natively).
+In C, e.g., the start function should be a static trampoline-like wrapper (exported as `wasi_thread_start`) that reads the actual user start function out of the start argument and calls this after doing some TLS bookkeeping (this is not much different than how C starts threads natively).

 ### Detailed design discussion

 Threads are tricky to implement.
 This proposal relies on a specific WebAssembly convention in order to work correctly.
-Upon a call to `thread_spawn`, the WASI host must:
+Upon a call to `wasi_thread_spawn`, the WASI host must:
 1. instantiate the module again &mdash; this child instance will be used for the new thread
 2. in the child instance, ensure that any `shared` memories are the same ones as